Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

-In the same way as in Lemma~\ref{lemm_required_compactness_pis2},~\eqref{eq_true_equality_shrinking_curve_height_estimate} holds under $\nu_f$ for any $\nu$-density $f$, up to a term bounded by $o_N(1)$ and involving the Dirichlet form as in Lemma~\ref{lemm_width_compactness_pis2}, which quantifies the cost of consecutively deleting the two blocks in the pole of a curve $A-1$ times.
+In the same way as in Lemma~\ref{lemm_required_compactness_pis2},~\eqref{eq_true_equality_shrinking_curve_height_estimate} holds under $\nu_f$ for any $\nu$-density $f$ up to an error term which quantifies the cost of consecutively deleting the two blocks in the pole of a curve $A-1$ times.
 As a result:

 As $\e \subset \{\gamma^{-(A-1)}\in\Omega^N_{\text{mic}}\}$ for all large enough $N$,~\eqref{eq_increment_height_distance_k} holds for $i=j=1$. \\